 Of course all three places are real jewels and absolutely Pretty Hotels.

-However, if you follow the signs to the “Praia” (beach), you will be well rewarded.
-It`s like walking into paradise: A beach the size of 200 football pitches, white-yellow sand everywhere, hardly any people and two really quiet and lovely beach restaurants playing low Ibiza sounds from their loudspeakers (e.g.Book of Love, Felix Daehn).
+However, if you follow the signs to the “Praia”, you will be well rewarded.
+It`s like walking into paradise: A beach the size of many football pitches, full of white-yellow sand, hardly any people and two truly lovely beach restaurants playing low Ibiza sounds.

 And the Quinta da Comporta.
 A wellness retreat with stunning views, pools and rooms.